 In January 1903 famed actor David Warfield appeared at the theatre in the play "The Auctioneer."
 Change was coming later that year.
 This June 29, 1903 article in the L.A.
 Evening Express announced the upcoming change of name and tenant for the theatre:

 Thanks to Ken McIntyre for finding the article.
-He posted it as a comment on a thread about the theatre on the Photos of Los Angeles Facebook page.
+He posted it as a comment on a thread about the theatre on the Photos of Los Angeles private Facebook group.

 On September 1, 1903 the Los Angeles became the Orpheum Theatre, the second home of Orpheum Circuit vaudeville in the city.
 The theatre at 110 S. Main St. that had been called the Orpheum reverted to its earlier name, the Grand Opera House.

 The cover of the program for September 28, 1903.
-Many thanks to Will Doebler for finding it for a post on the Photos of Los Angeles Facebook page.
+Many thanks to Will Doebler for finding it for a post on the Photos of Los Angeles Facebook group.

 The theatre is seen as the Orpheum in this detail from Image 9 of Volume 2 of the 1906 Sanborn Real Estate Map that's in the Library of Congress collection.
 That empty lot behind the theatre was just north of City Hall.
 The building to the left of the theatre, Elks Hall, was later known as Lyceum Hall.